pjaepole/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map coverts data such as changing it to lowercase or addition and return the result to new array.
+.reduce is useful for calculations that returns single value, does not return new array.
+.filter is used for filtering data using true false. if data filters true,result get sent to new array.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order function is a function that receives other functions. callback function is a function that is passed into another function as argument.
 3. Explain what a closure is.

-4. Describe the four principles of the 'this' keyword.
+    when inner function reachout to grab variable from outerfunction.
+4. Describe the four principles of the 'this' keyword. windowbinding-when 'this' does not have any context to it, it will look up to window(global). implicit binding-when function is invoked it look to the left of the dot (.) explicit binding-we tell the code, context of 'this' by using .call .apply .bind new binding-when we make new object out of constructor function using new keyword, 'this' refers to new object that is created

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to inherit the prototype from parent class
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions